create a one-page website on WordPress

 If you already have an image that you uploaded to your WordPress media library earlier, then you can click Open Media Library and use that instead.

-The rest of the customizing process can be done in a similar fashion.
+The rest of the customization process can be done in a similar fashion.
 Go through the entire page and find the areas you want to edit, click on them, and then use the menu to make your changes.

 There are additional edits and types of edits you can make.
 Some of those – the most crucial ones – we’re going to cover next.
 However, the bulk of what you need to do to launch your one-page website will be completed right inside the block editor in the way described above.

-For this step, you’re going to use the WordPress Customizer to set up your one page website’s header, footer and menu.
+For this step, you’re going to use the WordPress Customizer to set up your one-page website’s header, footer, and menu.

 ⚠️ This section of the guide happens to be the part that isn’t applicable if you’re using a block theme.
 That’s because in block themes, the edits covered below are made using the Full Site Editor (instead of the Customizer).
 If you feel strongly about using a block theme, then read our guide on full site editing in WordPress so you can make the same edits and proceed with the remainder of the tutorial.